 Won’t the internet and government regulate this for me?

-Because we all know how honest people are when asked their age before entering a website.
-And everyone with the ability to make a website or app has a thorough understanding of ethics and regulations when it comes to collecting data and serving advertisements to minors.
-With great power comes great responsibility, right?
+Current age verification requirements are laughably ineffective.
+It’s easy to be dishonest when asked your age before entering a website.
+And relatively few people with the ability to make a website or app have a thorough understanding of ethics and regulations when it comes to collecting data and serving advertisements to minors.

 COPPA has been heavily criticized for being ineffective and even counterproductive in protecting kids online.
 Children often resort to less age-appropriate content instead of waiting around for a parent’s approval.
 It doesn’t stop kids from accessing pornography or from being advertised to.
 Websites that might otherwise provide content that’s appropriate for kids often ban children altogether because of the compliance burden and potential fines for violating COPPA.